open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 ```

 Now you need to update the `Start()` methods so the receiver can properly
-initialize it's own processing context and have the cancellation function kept
+initialize its own processing context and have the cancellation function kept
-in the `cancel` field and also initialize it's `host` field value.
+in the `cancel` field and also initialize its `host` field value.
 You will also
 update the `Stop()` method in order to finalize the context by calling the
 `cancel` function.